 Did he put him in the starting lineup?
 No, no and no all things of which Stern had nothing to do with, but instead, as MJ said at his first retirement press conference by letting him back in the league after seeing a loss of money in the NBA, the league wanted him to return.
 They needed him to return.
 There was no replacement for Michael Jordan and in the middle of the 1994-1995 season he made his comeback.
 Apparently he had put the gambling behind him and would go on another three seasons with the Bulls winning the championship in all three.

-But everyone would continue on as if nothing had happened like it was all a blur to some this video up.
 I think Jordans retirement was allegedly created by NBA commissioner David Stern, to seek counseling for his growing addiction to gambling, an addiction that was well known everywhere.
 Jordans retirement was made to keep this as secret as possible so that both him and the NBA could keep their reputations clean.
 You may be asking yourself: why should I care if Jordan did retire on his own or if the NBA forced him?
 The answer is simple: if there was more to the Jordan story than we know, then the NBA is covering up the facts and on this channel I like to give you guys all the facts.